future housing market

 Mortgage Affordability in 2026: What Buyers Need to Know

 Mortgage affordability is a function of both interest rates and home prices.
 Even if mortgage rates 2026 are lower than recent peaks, if home prices continue to climb at a rapid pace, affordability can still be a challenge.
+While home price appreciation has moderated from previous years’ highs, inventory shortages in many desirable areas continue to support elevated prices.
+Buyers need to be realistic about their budget and explore all available financing options.

 When Will Mortgage Rates Drop and How to Prepare?